udyzodd/task-crud-api/README.md

 # Task API

-A simple in-memory CRUD API for managing a to-do list, built with Node.js and Express as part of the FlyRank Backend Internship (Week 2, Assignment A1).
+A simple in-memory CRUD API for managing a to-do list, built with Node.js and Express.
 Supports full Create, Read, Update, and Delete operations on tasks, with interactive API docs via Swagger UI.

 ## Install & Run